aave-starknet-project/aave-starknet-bridge/README.md

 ### Overview

-`L1`
+**L1**

-- `Bridge` - handles rewards update, deposit & withdrawal of `static_a_tokens`, their corresponding `aTokens` and their underlying assets
+- `Bridge` - handles deposit of `aTokens` on L1, withdrawal of `static_a_tokens` from L2, and update of L2 rewards index.
+L1 deposits and withdrawals can be done with `aToken` or with their underlying asset.
-- `Proxy` - A proxy implementation

-`L2`
+**L2**

-- `static_a_token` - exchange-rate-increasing wrapper of `aTokens` on
+- `static_a_token` - exchange-rate-increasing wrapper of `aTokens` on L2.
-  Starknet
-- `incentivized_erc20` - tracks users' claimable rewards and current reward index for each `static_a_token`
+- `incentivized_erc20` - ERC20-compliant token, tracks claimable rewards and stores the last updated rewards index for each `static_a_token` holder.
-- `rewAAVE` - ERC20 representing the rewards on L2
+- `rewAAVE` - ERC20 representing Aave reward token on L2.
 - `bridge` - bridge responsible for:
-  - minting and burning `static_a_tokens` on message from L1
+  - minting and burning `static_a_tokens` on message from L1.
-  - bridging `rewAAVE` tokens back to L1
+  - bridging `rewAAVE` tokens back to L1.
-  - updating `rewards_index` for each `static_a_token` on message from L1
+  - updating `rewards_index` for each `static_a_token` on message from L1.
-- `proxy` - generic implementation of a proxy in cairo
+- `proxy` - generic implementation of a proxy in cairo.

 ### More about static_a_token on L2

-Natively, Aave tokens grow in balance, not in value.
-To be able to create this kind of model, it is important to wrap them before bridging, converting them in a token that grows in value, not in balance.
+These `static_a_tokens` are a starting point for almost any cross-chain liquidity development to minimize “active” communication between chains.
+By design, a holder of those tokens - on Ethereum or after bridging somewhere else - will be passively accumulating yield from Aave on Ethereum.

-`static_a_tokens` are an implementation of the wrapped `aTokens` that will continuously increase in value on Starknet because they are backed by the increasing `aTokens` amounts locked in the bridge contract on Ethereum.
-`static_a_tokens` can then be bridged back to `aTokens`.
+More precisely, `static_a_tokens` are wrapped `aTokens` that grow in value while `aTokens` grow in balance.
+Such behavior is possible because `static_a_tokens` are backed by increasing amounts of `aTokens` locked in the L1 part of the bridge. `static_a_tokens` living on L2 can be bridged back to `aTokens`.

 ### Proxies

-All calls made to the following contracts will be handled by a proxy who delegates the calls to the available implementation of these contracts.
+Each of the following contracts is deployed behind a proxy:

 - `bridge` on L2
+- `static_a_token` on L2
-- `static_a_token`s on L2
+- `rewAAVE` token on L2
 - `Bridge` on L1
-- `rewAAVE` token on L2

 ### Governance

-- `static_a_token`s are controlled by L2 `bridge`.
+- `static_a_token` deployed contracts are controlled by L2 `bridge`.
 - `rewAAVE` token is owned by L2 `bridge`.

-## How does it work?
+## How it works

 ### Bridging aTokens from L1 to L2

+<a name="approve-bridge-tokens"></a>
 **Approve bridge tokens**

-L1 aTokens are approved on the bridge at `initiliaze` where `_approveBridgeTokens` is called internally to approve the provided array of aTokens in an array along with their corresponding static_a_tokens on L2. :warning: Gas limit concerns should apply here!
+L1 aTokens and their corresponding L2 static_a_tokens are approved on L1 bridge in `initialize` function.
+The function `_approveBridgeTokens` is called internally to approve an array of aTokens with their corresponding static_a_tokens on L2.

+<a name="transfer-from-l1-to-l2"></a>
 **Transfer from L1 to L2**

-Users can either bridge their `aToken` (let's say aDai) or deposit the underlying asset (i.e Dai).
-Users will have to approve the bridge to spend the underlying `asset` tokens or `aTokens`, depending on the provided value for `fromUnderlyingAsset` argument when depositing.
+Users can either deposit their `aTokens` (let's say aDai) or deposit the corresponding underlying asset (i.e Dai).
+Users first have to approve the bridge to spend the tokens - `aTokens` or the underlying `asset`.
+Calling `deposit` function, the following actions happen:

-Calling `deposit` allows users deposit `aTokens` or their underlying `asset`:

-If depositing underlying `asset`:
+- If the user deposits underlying `asset`:

-- The `asset` token will be transferred from the user account to the L1 bridge.
+  1. `asset` tokens will be transferred from the user account to L1 bridge.
-- The bridge will then deposit the `asset` token in the aToken.
+  2. The bridge will convert `asset` tokens to aTokens - by depositing in Aave's lending pool.
-- A message will be sent to the L2 bridge with the amount of `static_a_token` to be transferred, the L1 token address, the recipient address, the block number and the rewards index.
+  3. A message will be sent to L2 bridge with the amount of `static_a_token` to be minted, L1 token address, L2 recipient address, L1 block number and L1 rewards index.
-- The token bridge on L2 will then be minting the corresponding `static_a_token` of the L1 token to the user.

-If depositing `aTokens`:
+  4. L2 bridge will mint to L2 recipient the given amount of corresponding `static_a_tokens`.
+     &nbsp;

+- If the user deposits `aToken`:

-- The `aTokens` will be transferred from the user account to the L1 bridge.
+  1. `aTokens` will be transferred from the user account to L1 bridge.
-- A message will be sent to the L2 bridge with the amount to be transferred, the L1 token address and the recipient address as parameters.
+  2. A message will be sent to L2 bridge with the amount of `static_a_token` to be minted, L1 token address, L2 recipient address, L1 block number and L1 rewards index.
-- The token bridge on L2 will then be minting the corresponding `static_a_token` of the L1 token to the user.
+  3. L2 bridge will mint to L2 recipient the given amount of corresponding `static_a_tokens`.

+<a name="transfer-from-l2-to-l1"></a>
-**Transfer L2 to L1**
+**Transfer from L2 to L1**

-To bridge their `aTokens` back to L1, users need to initiate a withdrawal on the L2 token bridge.

-Calling `initiate_withdraw` will result in the following:
+To bridge their `static_a_tokens` back to L1, users should initiate a withdrawal on the L2 bridge.
+Calling `initiate_withdraw` results in the following:

-- The amount to withdraw will be burned by the bridge
+1. The amount of `static_a_tokens` to withdraw will be burned by L2 bridge.
-- A message will be sent to L1 with the L1 token address, the L1 recipient, the L2 rewards index and the amount
+2. A message will be sent to L1 with L1 aToken address, L1 recipient, L2 rewards index and the amount.
-- The L1 bridge will then transfer the `aTokens` to the L1 recipient
+3. L1 bridge will then transfer `aTokens` to the L1 recipient.
-- The L1 bridge also checks for any difference in the L1/L2 rewards index and transfers any unclaimed rewards to the L1 user
+4. L1 bridge will also check for any difference in the L1/L2 rewards index and transfer any unclaimed rewards to L1 recipient.

-### Synchronisation of rewards on L1 and L2
+### Synchronisation of rewards index on L1 and L2

-Starknet users will continue to enjoy the same rewards as on L1 after bridging their assets.
-To achieve that we continuously update the `rewards_index` of all `static_a_token`s to match the value of their respective `aTokens` on L1, by tracking the reward index on departure of the `static_a_token` and sending the rewards accrued during the bridging process to the recipients address.
+Starknet users will keep enjoying the same rewards as on L1 after bridging their assets.
+To do so, L1 rewards index is stored in the state of `static_a_tokens`.
+The index is updated every time a user deposits or withdraw the corresponding `aToken`, and can also be updated in a permissionless manner by calling the function `updateL2State` in L1 bridge.
+Rewards on L1 are sent to L1 recipient either when withdrawing `static_a_tokens` from L2 or when calling and then bridging rewards on L2 as described below.

 ### Claiming rewards on L2

-To claim rewards users need to call `claim_rewards` on static_a_token contract which calls the bridge in return to mint the due `rewAAVE` tokens to the user.
+To claim rewards, an L2 user should call `claim_rewards` on `static_a_token` contract which calls L2 bridge in return.
+L2 bridge then mints due `rewAAVE` tokens to the L2 user.

 ### Bridging rewards from L2 to L1

 Calling `bridge_rewards` on L2 token bridge results in:

-- The bridged amount of `rewAAVE` tokens will be burned.
+1. The bridged amount of `rewAAVE` tokens will be burned.
-- The L1 bridge receives the bridging message and claims the rewards amount to self by calling `claimRewards` on the `IncentivesController` contract.
+2. L1 bridge receives the bridging message and claims the rewards amount to self by calling `claimRewards` on Aave `IncentivesController` contract.
-- The rewards are then transferred to the L1 recipient.
+3. Rewards are then transferred to L1 recipient.

 ## Installation